 Lebanon is the only country in the Middle East in which religious freedom is constitutionally protected.

 Begun in 1823, the NESSL is one of the earliest active and continuing overseas mission outreaches for the Presbyterian Church (U.S.A.).
-Through this mission Presbyterian churches throughout Syria and Lebanon were planted.
-The entire Bible was translated into Arabic and printed in that language for the first time.
-World-class educational institutions were established; for example, the American University at Beirut, Beirut College for Women [now a full university known as Lebanese American University] and some 20 elementary and secondary schools.
-Health institutions (e.g., Hamlin Hospital) and other ministries were started and have continued to flourish.
-The church is challenged with rebuilding its membership after a 17-year civil war in Lebanon and devastating conditions resulting from recurring Middle East conflicts.
+This mission is responsible for planting churches throughout Syria and Lebanon translating the Bible into Arabic and creating world-class educational institutions.
+The schools include American University at Beirut, Lebanese American University and some 20 elementary and secondary schools.
+The Synod established health institutions that still flourish today.
+The Presbyterian church is challenged with rebuilding its membership after a 17-year civil war in Lebanon and devastating conditions resulting from recurring Middle East conflicts.

 Near East School of Theology

 The Near East School of Theology (NEST) is a high-level theological seminary located in Beirut.
 With roots tracing to 1835, NEST was actually founded in 1932 with the merger of two theological schools: one from Turkey and one from Lebanon.
 “NEST has always been multi-national, multi-confessional and, multi-cultural,” (George F. Sabra, Truth and Service: A History of the Near East School of Theology, Librarie Antoine: 2009, p.
 125) serving Presbyterians, Congregationalists, Lutherans and Episcopalians from Lebanon, Syria, Palestine/Israel, Turkey, Iran and several African nations.
 NEST is committed to providing top-quality education and training to Arab, Armenian, other Middle Eastern, African and European church leaders.
 NEST prepares individuals for pastoral, academic and other church leadership positions throughout the region.